 And there you have it – some of the best restaurants with a view in NYC.

-Have you been to any of these?
-Do you have any other favorite restaurants in the area with great views that you would like to add?
+Have you been to any of these restaurants?
+Do you have any other favorites spots the area with great views that you would like to add?
 Tell is us in the comments.